 The first palette is called Lo-Key and comes with 4 warm oranges and red shadows.
 Lo-Key has one shimmer and three matte shadows, which is a nice balance.

-❤ CrissCross: a warm brick orange with red undertones and a matte finish.
+❤ Running Late: a light warm creamy orange with a matte finish.

 Take It Slow is very smooth and soft, but the pigmentation could’ve been better.
 I Owe You, Running Late & Criss Cross are all quite powdery, but also very pigmented and blendeable at the same time.